-- 6. How and who addressed the complaint - Dates when the complaint was addressed.
-In practice, grievances and disputes that are most received during the implementation of - Misidentification of assets or mistakes in valuing them; - Dispute over the ownership of a given asset (two individuals claim to be the owner of the same asset) - Disagreement over the value given to the affected assets. - Successions, divorces, and other family issues, resulting in disputes between heirs and other family members, over ownership or ownership shares for a given asset. - Issue of PAPs with no Bank accounts.
+In practice, grievances and disputes that are most received during the implementation of the Project include:

+- Misidentification of assets or mistakes in valuing them; - Dispute over the ownership of a given asset (two individuals claim to be the owner of the same asset) - Disagreement over the value given to the affected assets. - Successions, divorces, and other family issues, resulting in disputes between heirs and other family members, over ownership or ownership shares for a given asset.

-• Issue of PAPs that do not live on site, etc.
+- Issue of PAPs with no Bank accounts. - Issue of PAPs that do not live on site, etc.